FOUND SUBJECTS at the Moonspeaker

 "Fridging" is a term I learned relatively recently myself, even though it refers to a trope I know all too well, as indeed does anyone who watches or reads any pop culture materials at all.
 In it, the (always male) hero, is driven to new heroic heights by the brutal murder of his wife/girlfriend/daughter/family/beloved butler-father surrogate... you can easily fill in more, the pattern is clear.
-According to Wikipedia and for pop culture references of this type it is particularly good, and includes a working link to the original source of analysis of it, Women in Refrigerators founded by Gail Simone.
-The key problem with this trope is how it renders the existence of the murdered character, who is to this day most often a woman, into nothing more than a means to move along the male hero's story.
+According to wikipedia – and for pop culture references of this type it is particularly good, and includes a working link to the original source of analysis of it, Women in Refrigerators founded by Gail Simone – the key problem with this trope is how it renders the existence of the murdered character, who is to this day most often a woman, into nothing more than a means to move along the male hero's story.
 This isn't just sexist and horrible (don't forget that Alfred is effectively feminized because he waits on Bruce Wayne hand and foot), it's bad writing.
 Reeaaally bad writing, and so overused even the usual defenders of such crap are bored with it.
 There's only one way to make it shocking again, find an unexpected victim.
 Preferably one with feminine resonances still attached somehow.
 And big, really big.
 The solution is obvious when the problem is set out this way.
 There's only one.

 Fridge the planet.

 That's right, fridge the planet.
 Alas, Doctor Who did it first in this age of remakes, then Star Trek when Vulcan gets the chop.
 In both cases, the idea is to put the affected characters "out on their own" and "make them more emotional" to push their stories along, of course.
 Except, this makes no sense.
 Take the Doctor, a rather insane alien time traveller who likes to stop bad things happening because at root he's a good person.
+Well, that's the centre the character bobbles unevenly around depending on who is in charge of script editing.
 He also suffers considerable angst because he is fundamentally an exile from his own people, though so far no convincing explanation of why has been given.
 There is quite a lot to work with there, and would probably be even more if some basics about the Doctor's species were worked out properly so that writers could follow out the implications.
 Broad agreement holds on the effective immortality of at least a part of the Doctor's species including himself, and that has important biological implications with subsequent related psycho-emotional knock on effects.
 One of the few authors to follow this thread was Jon Peel in the original Gallifrey Chronicles, a 1991 tie-in reference book.
 Spock is by definition alienated (I couldn't resist the pun) from both humans and Vulcans in the Star Trek universe, where a persistent discomfort with "mixed-race" people in mainstream culture is mapped onto people who are literally "mixed-species."
 As many people commented on Leonard Nimoy's passing last year, Spock is one of the most fully developed characters in Star Trek, the writers and fans have found an enormous number of stories for him, and no doubt there are more.
 Nimoy's compelling portrayal of Spock reiterated how rich in potential the character was and is.
 Which leads to why writers have resorted to fridging the planet: doubt.

 Somebody important in the creative chain no longer believes these male heroes' stories can move without some kind of fridging event.
 Apparently wrestling with the ethical implications of running around playing god isn't enough, nor the difficulties of being a perpetual outsider by choice and/or by necessity, especially the question of whether non-conformity is worth the pain, in the case of the Doctor.
 For Spock, it seems to me the doubt is about the capacity for any actor to follow in Leonard Nimoy's footsteps and play the character as well.
 Rather unfair to Zachary Quinto, if this is a correct supposition.
 More likely however, is the doubt that there is any other means in a Star Trek remake to push it from the original lines established by Gene Roddenberry into a more "action-oriented" mode with more explosions and deaths to shock the audience with.
 Which expresses if not doubt, then a deeply cynical view of the audience, who are apparently not expected to be able to follow a more complex or potentially unfamiliar story, or any other story without periodic, video-game like stimuli.